 These contractors aren’t just failing to meet requirements; They are actively lying about their cybersecurity posture.

 Again, CMMC provides a clear example.
 Under CMMC 2.0, many contractors will self-attest their compliance score to the federal government, with company leadership affirming that score.
-If you submit a score of 100, but your true score is -12, then the Civil Cyber-Fraud Initiative could be levelled against your company.
+If you submit a score of 100, but your true score is -12, then the Civil Cyber-Fraud Initiative could be leveled against your company.

 3. Contractors who knowingly fail to meet requirements for reporting breaches (or suspected breaches)

 As part of the False Claims Act, this initiative also protects whistleblowers.
-It actually incentivizes whistleblowing by offering whistleblowers a portion of the money recouped from the false claims they expose.
+It incentivizes whistleblowing by offering whistleblowers a portion of the money recouped from the false claims they expose.

 What Does This Mean For You?